-The Turks and Caicos Islands (TCI) are a marine paradise, free of pollution and noise.
+The Turks and Caicos Islands (TCI) are a marine paradise.
 Even with the advent of real tourist development and the bustle of construction -- particularly on the main island of Providenciales (nicknamed "Provo") -- the beauty and tranquillity of this little island chain remain intact.

 What has put Turks and Caicos on the map are the gorgeous beaches -- 362km (224 miles) of them, to be precise.
 Some stretches of soft white sand run extraordinary lengths; others are small, tucked into secluded coves.
 The islands are also home to magnificent underwater life.
 Countless varieties of brilliant coral and colorful fish thrive within TCI's nearly 800km (496-mile) coral reef system -- the world's third-largest.

-For many years, this nation of low-lying coral islands just below the Bahamas was little more than a beautiful, slumbering backwater, home to a close-knit society of some 30,000 islanders called Belongers, descendants of black slaves brought to the island by British Loyalists in the late 18th century to work cotton plantations.
-When cotton went bust as an island crop, the Brits moved on, leaving the slaves behind.
-So for some 250 years, these freed slaves had the islands pretty much to themselves, save for a sampling of beach bums, sailors, divers, and smugglers.
+For many years, this nation of low-lying coral islands just below the Bahamas was little more than a beautiful, slumbering backwater, home to a close-knit society of some 30,000 islanders called Belongers, descendants of black slaves brought to the island by British Loyalists escaping the American Revolution in the late 18th century.
+The islands were virtually uninhabited, since the native Lucayans who lived here during Columbus's time had been wiped out by disease.
+Salt-raking became the main industry, hot, brutal work overseen by Bermudian overlords.
+The salt pans were especially fruitful on Salt Cay, a tiny island to the east of the deepwater trench known as the Columbus Passage, the explorer's entry into the New World.
+Competition from the Bahamas and 20th-century mechanization killed the salt industry, leaving the islands to the Belongers and a sprinkling of beach bums, sailors, divers, and smugglers.
 But these beaches and marine wonders weren't going to stay unnoticed for long.
 A small airstrip was built in the 1960s, Club Med (the island's first resort) arrived in 1984, and in the 1990s development of the high-end variety was being actively encouraged.
 The islands -- especially Provo -- quickly became one of the fastest-growing resort destinations in the Caribbean.

 In spite of the ramped-up development, this British Overseas Territory has managed to retain a laidback feel; even the upscale resorts have absorbed the warm, whimsical TCI outlook -- no attitude here, thank you.
 If you're looking for scintillating nightlife, however, you'll be sorely disappointed.
 On the TCI, the island beach-bar-and-barbecue-shack ethos still reigns.